Skip to main content

 Service of Process

-Service of Process of Summons and Complaints*
+Service of Process of Summons and Complaint

-Office of the Chief Counsel
+ATTN: Office of the Chief Counsel

-To aid in prompt handling of any summons and complaint, parties also are encouraged to email a copy to cisa.occ@cisa.dhs.gov.
+To aid in prompt handling of any summons and complaint, parties are also encouraged to email a copy to cisa.occ@mail.cisa.dhs.gov.

 Provide Feedback or Make Complaints to DHS